bixgomez/breakpoints/README.md

 # breakpoints
 My go-to breakpoints scss file.
-Fork &amp; enjoy!
+Just a set I like to start with.
+Fork or download, modify to suit, and enjoy!